 Have you ever been in a situation where you suddenly got injured?
 Let’s say, for example, you were just in a car accident, someone T-Boned your vehicle out of nowhere.
 Thankfully, you survived but left the accident with many injuries, one of which is a broken hand.
 You are a graphic designer, you use both hands to create your designs on your computer every day and with one arm out of commission for a while, your job would be difficult if not impossible.
 This injury or physical disability is keeping you from doing the job you used to do.
 You may have grounds for a social security disability case.
-The best thing for you to do in this situation is to apply, but see a social security disability attorney in Missouri first, ask questions and get a feel for what you can do to increase your chances of getting approved.
+The best thing for you to do in this situation is to apply, but see a Social Security Disability attorney in Camdenton and Lebanon, MO, first, ask questions and get a feel for what you can do to increase your chances of getting approved.
 Call Deputy and Mizell today at 573-346-9990.
 Your first consultation is free and we are here to help.
 Keep reading this week’s blog to learn more about the process of applying for social security disability and how long it may take.
 Get a feel for this process beforehand so that you are prepared.

 How Long Do Social Security Disability Cases Take From Start to Finish?